 High Hardness (Mohs 9) – Almost as hard as sapphire.
 Surface scratches?
 Unlikely.
 Load deformation?
 Significantly reduced.

-All of this comes from a material made of >99% pure α-Al₂O₃, with stable crystalline structure even at elevated temperatures.
+All of this comes from a material made of >99% pure α-Al₂O₃, with a stable crystalline structure even at elevated temperatures.

 In several critical applications, steel bearings aren’t just inefficient—they’re unacceptable.